A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Introduction and Summary of Results

 The paper is organized as follows.
-In Section \ref{Sec:Model}, we introduce the model, prove that its ground state degeneracy is determined by the genus of the lattice, and discuss the symmetries.
+In Section \ref{Sec:Model}, we introduce the model, prove that its ground state degeneracy is determined by the genus of the lattice, and discuss the generalized symmetries.
 In Section \ref{Sec:Excitations}, we discuss the deconfined excited states, the confined fractonic defects and how the deconfined fractonic excited states change their nature in the presence of fractonic defect configurations.
+Furthermore. we show that the commutative subset of the generalized symmetries of our model can distinguish (detect) all the local excitations of our model.
+We also discuss a variant of our model with a quantum phase in which the fractons can deconfine.
 In Section \ref{Sec:Fusion}, we construct the fusion rules of the model, which involve the zero operator for closure, and which are both non-commutative and non-Abelian.
 We also discuss how the fusion rules capture the physical nature of the excitations.
 In Section \ref{Sec:Outro}, we conclude by introducing more variants of our model and discussing the relevance of our work in extending the quantum field theory framework.